dany-fedorov/caught-object-report-json/README.md

 ![Jest coverage](./badges/coverage-jest%20coverage.svg)

-This library aims to make JS exceptions suitable for structured logging.
+Convert object from catch block to json - useful to report exceptions to json logs.

 > **Warning**
 > Please use fixed version (remove ^ from package.json).